beeware/briefcase/docs/en/how-to/contribute/code.md

 combination of code is implementing the feature, and see if you can work out what isn't working correctly.

-If you're able to fix the problem, you'll need to `add tests
-<run-test-suite>`{.interpreted-text role="ref"} to verify that the
-problem has been fixed (and to prevent the issue from occurring again in future).
+If you're able to fix the problem, you'll need to [add tests][run-test-suite] to verify that the problem has been fixed (and to prevent the issue from occurring again in future).